Shohei Ohtani: 2022: AL MVP finalist, two-way dominance

-On March 22, 2022, Major League Baseball introduced a new rule that allows for a pitcher in the batting order to remain in the game as a designated hitter after they are pulled from the pitching mound.
-The rule was colloquially dubbed the "Ohtani rule" because of Ohtani's unique prowess as a two-way player.
-The rule will enable Ohtani to remain in the game after he is done pitching at his customary designated hitter spot instead of being switched to a defensive position like the outfield, something that he did seven times in 2021.
+On March 22, 2022, Major League Baseball introduced a new rule that allows for a pitcher in the batting order to remain in the game as a designated hitter after they are pulled from the pitching mound, colloquially dubbed the "Ohtani rule".
+The Angels named him as the Opening Day starting pitcher and he pitched 4 2/3 innings against the Houston Astros, allowing one earned run and one walk while striking out nine.
+He became the first player in MLB history to start Opening Day as both the starting pitcher and the leadoff hitter.